THE GALAPAGOS FINCH

 Can be seen on: Santa Cruz, Isabela, Fernandina, Santiago, Genovesa, Rabida, Pinta, Pinzon, Daphne, Marchena

-7. Small Tree Finch
+7. Galapagos Small Tree Finch

 Conservation Status: Least Concern